| The Romancers:

 or consent.
 “You’d Better” was added

-to the play list of L.A.’s biggest rock station, KFWB,
+to the playlist of L.A.’s biggest rock station, KFWB,

 the first day it was released.
 The release of “You’d

-Better” launched The Romancers success on the dance
+Better” launched the Romancers success on the dance

 circuit.
 Sometimes they were billed as Max Uballez or